 The palace remains filled with unique pieces of art by renowned artists like Voltaire and Antoine Watteau and still retains its original designs and furnishing.

 UNESCO World Heritage Site

 The stunning palace which is surrounded by an expanse of a lush green park was built by King Ludwig II on the foundations of a hunting lodge and forester’s house belonging to and used by his father Maximilian II.
-It was known to be his favourite castle and was lavished with priceless artwork and was equipt with modern electric lighting.
+It was known to be his favorite castle and was lavished with priceless artwork and was equipped with modern electric lighting.